lapalisse/FlexTimer/README.md

 - etc.

 Some of these features sound like something really advanced: I would implement them in some kind of "Event" library and keep the FlexTimer simple!

+I think 64-bit timers on 32-bit time handling system is a really good idea, but a little complicated for version 1.

 --
 Copyright 2015 Ludovic BERTSCH, ludovic.bertsch@gmail.com